Environmental Improvement Programme

 Cambridgeshire County Council runs a Local Highways Improvement (LHI) Initiative, to which community groups can apply for funding.
 The county council will provide up to £10,000 towards successful bids, with the applicant required to contribute a minimum 10% towards the costs of the project.

 Within Cambridge this contribution can be provided by us, where the project is an agreed priority, via the EIP.
 Successful LHI projects will be those that provide improvements considered to offer benefit to the local community.
 For example, better signing and road markings, pedestrian improvements, parking controls or dropped crossing points.
-For more information visit the county council’s LHI website.
+For more information visit the county council's improving highways webpage.

 During February 2016 we invited applications for new EIP schemes to be delivered during 2016-17.
 We then assessed suggestions for their feasibility before presenting them to the Area Committees (during the early spring) for consideration.